midnightntwrk/midnight-architecture/specification/intents-transactions.md

             if sid1 > sid2 {
                 continue;
             }
+            // If a calls b, a causally precedes b.
-            for ((cid1, call1), (cid2, call2)) in intent1.actions.iter().product(intent2.actions.iter()) {
+            // Also, if a contract is in two intents, the prior precedes the latter for ((cid1, call1), (cid2, call2)) in intent1.actions.iter().product(intent2.actions.iter()) {
                 let (call1, call2) = match (call1, call2) {
                     (ContractAction::Call(c1), ContractAction::Call(c2)) => (c1, c2),